 FUTURE PROOF: Writing with AI

-AUTOMATION is impacting many industries, which include production, farming, and transportation.
-But all these are blue-collar industries wherein it manifestly makes experience to have a system do the heavy lifting, so to talk.
+AUTOMATION impacts many industries, including production, farming, and transportation.
+But all these are blue-collar industries wherein it manifestly makes experience to have a system do the heavy lifting.

-What approximately white-collar work like writing, as an instance?
+What approximately white-collar work like writing, for instance?

 Although Artificial Intelligence for the writing profession remains in its infancy, AI is set to play an increasing number of crucial positions in the years yet to come.